by Ryan Thompson, USPTA

 We have broken down the ratings by possible corresponding job descriptions.

-But of course it doesn’t mean you can’t be a director of tennis if you score a P-3.
-Or that a P-1 won’t start somewhere as an assistant pro.
 These are just general guidelines.
 Ultimately, your job will depend on you, your skills and your experience.

 Taking the private lesson portion of your Certification Exam can be nerve-racking, even for an experience teaching pro.
 You’re on an unfamiliar court with an unfamiliar student, and every little thing you say and do is being judged by someone else.
 But don’t worry!
 Fortunately, we have put together a very detailed outline of everything you need to know in the Professional Tennis Coaches Academy I that you received via email after you submitted your application.